fudab/fudab.github.io/covid-19/china.md

 \end{equation}
 </div>

-In general, all three parameters can be time dependent, due to containment efforts (social distancing).
-Since time $t$ is discrete in practice, we treat these parameters as piecewise functions, of which every piece is a constant.
-To simplify the problem, we unify the timeline for all provinces.
-As mentioned above, the record of the COVID-19 information starts from `January 15` and is truncated to `March 10`.
-Accordingly, the domain of $t$ in the ODE system can be considered to be $t \in [0, 55]$.
+For convenience, we unify the timeline for all provinces.
+Since we are using the COVID-19 data from January 15 to March 10, the domain of $t$ in the ODE system can be considered to be $t \in [0, 55]$.
+In general, all three parameters $\beta_i$, $\sigma_i$ and $\gamma_i$ are functions of $t$.
+Since $t$ is discrete in practice, we consider these parameters as piecewise functions of which every piece is a constant.
 In our study, we focus more on the infection rate.
-After weighing degrees of freedom and flexibility, we assume the following expression where $\beta_i(t)$ is split into twelve pieces, $\sigma_i(t)$ three pieces and the same for $\gamma$:
+After weighing degrees of freedom and ﬂexibility, we assume the following expression where $\beta_i(t)$ is split into twelve pieces, $\sigma_i(t)$ three pieces and the same for $\gamma$:

 <div class="math">
 \begin{equation}
 \beta_i(t) =